Geometric Stability Analysis for Differential Inclusions Governed by Maximally Monotone Operators: Analytical Ingredients for the Main Results

-In this section, we present the stability definitions needed for developing the main results of this paper.
-We begin by the Lyapunov stability theory for system \eqref{eq:prob}.
-We denote by $x(t)$ the solution of \eqref{eq:prob}.
-Moreover, let $\E$ be the set of equilibrium points associated to \eqref{eq:prob} given by \begin{empheq}[box =\mybluebox]{equation*}\ \E := \{ \bar{x} \in C: f(\bar{x}) \in \clco A_0 (\bar{x}) + N_C (\bar{x}) \}. \end{empheq} \begin{definition}[Lyapunov stability and asymptotic stability] \begin{enumerate} \item An equilibrium point $\bar{x} \in \E$ is \emph{Lyapunov stable} if for every $\varepsilon > 0$ there exists $\delta = \delta (\varepsilon) > 0$ such that for $\Vert x_0 - \bar{x} \Vert \leq \delta$, the solution $x(t)$ of \eqref{eq:prob} with $x(0) = x_0$ satisfies, for all $t \geq 0$, $\Vert x(t) - \bar{x} \Vert < \varepsilon$. \item An equilibrium point $\bar{x} \in \E$ is \emph{asymptotically stable $(\mathbf{AS})$} if it is stable and attractive, i.e., for all $t \geq 0$, $\displaystyle\lim_{t \to +\infty} x(t) = \bar{x}$. \end{enumerate} \end{definition} \begin{definition}[Pointwise asymptotic stable] A set $\mathcal{Z}$ is \emph{pointwise asymptotic stable $(\mathbf{PAS})$ } for \eqref{eq:prob} if \begin{enumerate} \item[($\mathcal{A}_1$)] every $z \in \mathcal{Z}$ is Lyapunov stable; \item[($\mathcal{A}_2$)] every solution $x(t)$ of \eqref{eq:prob} is convergent and $\displaystyle\lim_{t \to +\infty} x(t) \in \mathcal{Z}$, i.e., if there exists $\delta >0$ such that $\Vert x_0 - z\Vert \leq \delta,$ then every solution $x(t)$ of \eqref{eq:prob}, with $x(0) = x_0$ satisfies $\displaystyle\lim_{t \to +\infty} x(t) = \bar{z} \in \mathcal{Z}.$ \end{enumerate} \end{definition} Pointwise asymptotic stability of a set means that each point in the set stays Lyapunov stable.
-Also, every solution starting near the set converges, with its limit inside the set.
-Although $\mathbf{PAS}$ resembles asymptotic stability for a single equilibrium, it differs significantly when applied to noncompact equilibrium sets.
-Due to the presence of another equilibrium within every neighborhood of a nonisolated equilibrium, it is not possible for the nonisolated equilibrium to achieve asymptotic stability.
-Therefore, asymptotic stability is not the suitable concept of stability for the system \eqref{eq:prob}.
-For such systems \emph{semistability} is more appropriate. \begin{definition}[Semistability] An equilibrium $\bar{x} \in \mathcal{E}$ is said to be \emph{semistable $(\mathbf{SS})$} if it satisfies ($\mathcal{A}_1$) and ($\mathcal{A}_2$) for $\mathcal{Z} = \mathcal{E}$. \end{definition} It is evident that for an equilibrium, asymptotic stability leads to semistability, which in turn leads to Lyapunov stability.
-It is worth noting that semistability is not equivalent to the asymptotic stability of the equilibrium set.
-A trajectory may approach the equilibrium set without converging to any specific equilibrium point.
-This is because the stability of sets is typically defined in terms of distance, particularly in the case of noncompact sets. \begin{example} \begin{enumerate} \item If $\mathcal{Z}$ is a singleton or, more general, a compact set, then $\mathbf{PAS}$ implies AS. \item Consider the steepest descent dynamics
+\end{definition} In Definition~\ref{PAS}, the set $\mathcal Z$ is arbitrary; however, the condition $(\mathcal A_1)$ restricts pointwise asymptotic stability to those sets whose elements are equilibrium points that are Lyapunov stable.
+Pointwise asymptotic stability means that every solution starting sufficiently near $\mathcal Z$ converges, with its limit belonging to $\mathcal Z$.
+While $\mathbf{PAS}$ coincides with asymptotic stability when $\mathcal Z$ reduces to a single equilibrium, it differs significantly for noncompact equilibrium sets.
+In that case, $\mathbf{PAS}$ should be understood as a \emph{pointwise convergence property} rather than as a distance-based stability of the set: it does not impose uniform convergence toward $\mathcal Z$ nor convergence to a distinguished equilibrium, but only guarantees convergence of each trajectory to some Lyapunov stable point in $\mathcal Z$, possibly depending on the initial condition.
+This behavior is typical of systems with nonisolated equilibria and motivates the use of $\mathbf{PAS}$ and semistability instead of classical set stability notions. \begin{definition}[Semistability] An equilibrium $\bar{x} \in \mathcal{E}$ is said to be \emph{semistable $(\mathbf{SS})$} if it satisfies ($\mathcal{A}_1$) and ($\mathcal{A}_2$) for $\mathcal{Z} = \mathcal{E}$. \end{definition} It is evident that for an equilibrium, asymptotic stability leads to semistability, which in turn leads to Lyapunov stability.
+It is worth noting that semistability is not equivalent to asymptotic stability of the equilibrium set, since a trajectory may approach the set without converging to a specific equilibrium point, especially when the set is noncompact. \begin{example} \begin{enumerate} \item If $\mathcal{Z}$ is a singleton or, more general, a compact set, then $\mathbf{PAS}$ implies $\mathbf{AS}$. \item Consider the steepest descent dynamics